Cryptonomica/cryptonomica/src/main/webapp/app/onlineVerification/terms.md

 Online verification of public key certificate includes following steps:

 #### Step 1.
 You have to provide two personal identifications documents.
 First: passport, this have to be passport with information on English (the one you use to get visas).
-Second: another document cointaining your photo, first and last name in English and birth date, preferably your driving licence.
+Second: another document containing your photo, first and last name in English and birth date, preferably your driving licence.
 Documents have to be in color, and in good quality.
 Images in formats .jpeg, .png, .gif accepted.

 #### Step 2.
 You have to record short video, where you read clear and loudly provided verification text.
 Your face have to be visible and recognizable.
 Video have to be in color and in good quality of sound and image, that allows any person easily recognize person on video.